 In August 2010, a California judge awarded Wells Fargo customers in that state $203 million in damages related to the bank's overdraft fee practices.
 Last month, a judge in Washington, D.C., approved a settlement in which National City Bank agreed to pay its customers $12.5 million.
 Earlier this month, Bank of America agreed to pay its customers $410 million.

 The three mainland firms that are assisting Perkin & Faria in the Honolulu suit — Tycko & Zavareei LLP, Kopelowitz Ostrow and Chitwood Harley Harnes LLP — also were involved in one or all of those other recent settlements.

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Bank of Hawaii had $49.44 million in non-current loans and owned real-estate with $1.06 billion in equity and loan loss allowances on hand to cover it.
 This gives Bank of Hawaii a Texas Ratio of 4.68% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Bank of Hawaii held steady from 4.29% as of December 31, 2012 to 4.68% as of December 31, 2013, resulting in a negative change of 9.16%.
-This indicates that the balance sheet and financial strength for Bank of Hawaii has held steady in recent periods.
+The Texas Ratio for Bank of Hawaii experienced no significant changes from 4.29% as of December 31, 2012 to 4.68% as of December 31, 2013, resulting in a negative change of 9.16%.
+This indicates that the balance sheet and financial strength for Bank of Hawaii has had no significant changes in recent periods.